Kiana-Jafari/2D-Side-Scrolling-Video-Game/README.md

 A general overview of the project:

-- Designing and implementing a 2D game environment with animated character movement
+- Designing and implementing a creative 2D game environment with animated character movement
 - Utilizing p5.js and JavaScript for real-time rendering to create a dynamic, side-scrolling world with interactive animations
 - Successfully delivering a functional game demo that showcases user experience and animation transitions